Storstrøm Bridge

 On both sides of Storstrømmen, the understated design of the bridge’s abutments is a response to the topographically fragile context.
 The design of the bridge gives the impression of a robust and simple structure, which also appears elegant for those crossing or viewing the bridge.

-The Storstrøm Bridge will be constructed with a double track electrified railway for 200 km/h and a two-lane regional road for 80 km/h.
-In addition, the bridge will have a lane for cyclists and pedestrians.
+Photo: Vejdirektoratet The Storstrøm Bridge is constructed with a double track electrified railway for 200 km/h and a two-lane regional road for 80 km/h.
+In addition, the bridge has a lane for cyclists and pedestrians.

 The pylon’s geometrical form gives the bridge a dynamic and striking expression, while interacting with the bridge’s curved alignment, resulting in a refined and sculpturally coherent composition.
 The pylon will become an iconic element and it’s simplicity compliments the pier family, which includes the Øresund Fixed Link, the Great Belt Link and Farø Bridge.